Harvey P. Sutton House: History

-The Suttons get established in McCook
+Context

 Harvey P. Sutton was born in Naples, New York on July 17, 1860, the son of Joel C. and Sarah (Robinson) Sutton.
 Educated in Michigan, he became a successful musician in Chicago, but suffered such poor health that he decided he needed to leave.
 Flipping a coin to determine whether to travel east or west, he moved to Ainsworth in north central Nebraska.
-There he courted Elizabeth B. Munson, and married Eliza, as she was known, on August 4, 1886.
+There he courted Elizabeth B. "Eliza" Munson, and married her on August 4, 1886.
 Harvey had left Chicago not long before Frank Lloyd Wright arrived in that burgeoning metropolis, yet 20 years later he and Eliza would become Wright's clients.

 The Suttons relocated to McCook in southern Nebraska in 1889, soon after their son Harold was born.
 Part of the lure of McCook was an opportunity for Harvey to lead the prestigious C.B.& Q. Railroad Concert Band, headquartered there but known throughout the state.
 The Pawnee Native Americans who had previously occupied the land had been forced to give up the Republican River valley in 1833, but McCook was not founded on its banks until 1882 when the railroad came through.
 The choice of McCook as a major point on the railroad, and as the headquarters of the concert band, were both due to its being midway from Omaha to Denver.

 Mr. Sutton led the band from 1889 to 1924, but although he enjoyed his musical career, he needed to earn more money.
 He followed the example of his brother, Benjamin, who had previously established a successful jewelry business in Dexter, Michigan.
 Harvey prospered as McCook's only jewelry store proprietor, later taking his son Harold into the business as his partner in 1908.